TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Config/Index.rst

          boolean

    Description
-         If this is set, none of the features of the PAGE-object is processed and the content of the page will be the result of the cObject array (1,2,3,4...) of the PAGE-object.
+         If this is set, none of the features of the PAGE object is processed and the content of the page will be the result of the cObject array (1,2,3,4...) of the PAGE object.
 This means that the result of the cObject should include everything from the <HTML> .... to the </HTML>
          tag!